jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/SoftwareEngineering/SoEnExercises.md

 7. Inputs:
 7.1 Test Name (Approach)
 7.2 Test with numThreads = {50, 100, 150}
-7.3 Number of processors (Affinity in TaskMgr) {1, 2, 4}  for 100 threads
+7.3 Number of processors (Affinity in TaskMgr -- only for windows) {1, 2, 4}  for 100 threads

 Use the following diagram (Box and Whisker)
 ![image](https://user-images.githubusercontent.com/1756871/101355906-90790700-3897-11eb-9451-a6edd3da4349.png)